 Forms of experiencing foreignness are expressions of unconscious ordering performances that create on an elementary level of reality a permanent reproduction of patterns of distinction.
 Such transmitted patterns of differentiation organize the world, make it comprehensible, predictable, and thus to a certain degree controllable.
 At the same time, however, they always are expressions of a specific standpoint and of a certain self-interest, which in concrete encounter may easily conflict with other perspectives of interpreting the world.
 For this reason, as politically effective subliminal ordering performances, interpretive patterns of foreignness necessarily turn repressive whenever they define themselves as the natural order and consequently generalize their particular self-interest as an objective or universal outlook.
 The constitution of a particular view of foreignness therefore serves an elementary function in establishing and upholding structures of order, or, as Bernhard Waldenfels stated: "Each order constitutes on what it keeps outside."
-Consequently, it is necessary to distinguish not only the multifarious manifestations of experiencing foreignness, but also - in the sense of a phenomenology of foreignness - its underlying structural preconditions.
-We must ask which "différence directrice" (directing difference: "Leitdifferenz") an order is established upon and what consequences this elementary separation has for the respective modes of experiencing
+4 Consequently, it is necessary to distinguish not only the multifarious manifestations of experiencing foreignness, but also - in the sense of a phenomenology of foreignness - its underlying structural preconditions.
+We must ask which "différence directrice" (directing difference: "Leitdifferenz") 5 an order is established upon and what consequences this elementary separation has for the respective modes of experiencing foreignness.
+Metaphorically expressed, this is to say: "Our attention should be directed not only at the possible appearances of the world as they may be observed when encountering foreignness, but also on the 'background of the mirror' that determines what attitudes towards foreignness become available in each case."

-&lt;sup>3 Waldenfels 1989
+3 Waldenfels 1989